ModDota/moddota.github.io/_articles/tools/combining-kv-files-using-base.md

 }
 ```

 Now let's say we want to split this up into two files, we can create another file `scripts/npc/abilities_2.txt`.
-This file has to have a root element just like the other files, we can just copy DOTAAbilities.
+This file has to have a root element just like the other files, we can just copy `DOTAAbilities`.
 Also copy the content to be separated so this is the result:

 ```
 "DOTAAbilities"